vitalab/vitalab.github.io/article/_posts/2019-06-27-AdaptiveRobustLossFct.md

 \arg \min_\theta \rho \left( f_\theta(x)-y \right )
 $$

-it proposes a general loss function which is a superset of many existing losses whose parameters can be automatically adapted to best fit the true nature of the problem.
+as it proposes a new general loss function which is a superset of many existing losses.
+The parameters of this loss can be automatically adapted to fit the true nature of the problem.

 # Methods

 $$\rho(.)$$ can be an L2 or an L1 function.
-However, it can also be a robust function like a Welsch loss, Geman-McClure, Cauchy loss.
-The author shows that all these functions are speciial cases of a more general fobust function
+However, it can also be a robust function like a Welsch loss, a Geman-McClure loss, or a Cauchy loss.
+The author shows that all these functions are special cases of a more general fobust function

 ![](/article/images/GALF/sc01.jpg)

 where $$\alpha$$ is a shape parameter.
 By playing with $$\alpha$$, one can recover the various loss functions mentioned before.

 Although $$\alpha$$ can be seen as an extra hyperparameter that needs to be tuned, one can define it as a trainable parameter.
-To do so, the author formulate a PDF
+To do so, the author encapsulates the loss into a PDF formulation:

 ![](/article/images/GALF/sc02.jpg)